 The youth of today is tomorrow’s future.
-Sport Singapore believes in equipping the youth of today with the right attitudes, skills and knowledge as the foundation for their future.
+Sport Singapore believes in equipping today’s youth with the right attitudes, skills and knowledge as the foundation for their future.
 Through a sustainable and supportive sporting community for youth, guided by the National Standards for Youth Sports (NSYS), our youth will maximise their potential through sports participation, and grow with the values that will see them well into their adult years.

-The NSYS is established to ensure that youth sports in Singapore is organised and delivered in a healthy and wholesome environment for our youth, while issues such as violence, abuse and other unsporting behaviours are kept at bay.
+The NSYS was established to ensure that youth sports in Singapore is organised and delivered in a healthy and wholesome environment for our youth, while issues such as violence, abuse and other unsporting behaviours are kept at bay.

 The NSYS Framework

 The framework is intended to guide the various stakeholders of the youth sports community in Singapore.

 Coaches and sports instructors are encouraged to be youth-centric, focusing on individual athlete’s development while making sure not to exclude any one player in the team.
 As youths look up to them, they are expected to serve as responsible role models who provide a safe environment at all times.
 Continual upgrading of skills is vital to their profession.